-Mmmh, the pizzelle, fantastic cake of Abruzzo!
-It looks like Belgian gaufres or American waffles.
+Mmmh, the pizzella, fantastic cake of Abruzzo!
+It looks like Belgian gaufre or American waffle.
 Kids love this cake, however it’s called, from the very first moment in which you are going to prepare it: it’s really a ‘festa’ in the kitchen!

 First of all, you have to get the iron (“lu ferre”), which was once brought into dowry by the bride: in the noble families there was the coat of arms of the household engraved on it.
 But today it is not easy to find a good quality one, as my friend Rosaria, native of Abruzzo, tells me.
 Anyway, if you travel in central or southern Italy, you can probably find it in a home store that still sells old stuffs: if you are lucky, you’ll find many shapes and sizes, so you may chose your favorite one.